sejlab/Soay_Immune_GWAS/README.md

 For questions related specifically to these scripts and dataset, please contact Susan Johnston (Susan.Johnston@ed.ac.uk) or Alexandra Sparks (A.M.Sparks@leeds.ac.uk).

-All analysis scripts are provided atin this repository and use the same directory structure as outlined in the file paths below.
+All analysis scripts are provided in this repository and use the same directory structure as outlined in the file paths below.

 Scripts are run in the following order: